 Paige reentered the U.S. military soon after the bombing of Pearl Harbor and was immediately named a major in the New York State National Guard.
 On February 12th, 1942 he was appointed Commanding Officer of Third Separate Battalion.
 As such he was the highest ranking African American in the New York National Guard during World War II.
 At the end of his military service in 1945 Paige had achieved the rank of colonel.

 In addition to a distinguished military career and a groundbreaking stretch in the New York judicial system, Paige was also very active in various social and political clubs.
-In 1951 he became the first person to take out a life membership at the Brooklyn branch of the NAACP.
+In 1951 he became the first person to take out a life membership at the Brooklyn branch of the National Association for the Advancement of Colored People (NAACP).
 He also served for a time as the president of the Harlem Lawyers’ Association.
-Paige was a member of many Catholic organizations including the Knights of Columbus, Holy Name Society and the Catholic Lawyers Guild.
+Paige was a member of many Catholic organizations including the Knights of Columbus, Holy Name Society, and the Catholic Lawyers Guild.
 Survived by his wife Dorothy and his two daughters, Myles Anderson Paige died on March 30th, 1983 in Los Angeles, California.